skatsuta/athenai/README.md

 $ athenai run --encrypt CSE_KMS --kms $YOUR_KMS_KEY_ARN_OR_ID ...
 ```

-#### Notes
+#### Note

-If you want to make every query result executed by Athenai encrypted, I recommend you to add these encryption configurations to your `~/.athenai/config` file.
+If you want to make every query result executed by Athenai encrypted, I recommend you to add these encryption configurations to your `$HOME/.athenai/config` file.
-For example, to use `SSE_KMS`, add these lines into your `default` section:
+For example, to use `SSE_KMS` encryption type, add these lines into your `default` section:

 ```ini
 encrypt = SSE_KMS